Research Topics in Software Engineering

 The students shall acquire advanced theoretical knowledge and technical competences about the topics covered in the course as well as some research methods that are relevant for these topics.
 After the course the students shall be able to perform research projects within related topics in software development and shall be able to take advantage of this knowledge in design, development and evaluation of complex systems.

-- select a sensible set of tools and techniques to start a software project that involves a group of people.
+- can select a sensible set of tools and techniques to start a software project that involves a group of people.

-- work in a software team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.
+- can work in a software team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.

 Krav til forkunnskapar

 Master in Information Science.
 Other master students may apply for admission.

 Mandatory participation: Attendance at 80 % of course sessions is mandatory.

 - Group software project, portfolio assessment (30%):